nabilalibou/brain_source_localization/README.md

 - Using the vector *s* (19k x 1), we can map the 3D figure (surface of the brain with a localization criterion and a gray level criterion).

+# Gibbs Sampler

+The Markov chain Monte Carlo method is one of a class of sampling methods based on probability distributions.
+The idea is to generate a sequence of samples where each sample depends uniquely on the preceding sample (we would like to ensure that if the preceding sample is accepted, then the second sample generated is close to the one just accepted).